cordphelps/ampelos/README.md

 ## how does a ‘semi-natural habitat’ (SNH) field margin influence the population of beneficial insects in an organic vineyard?

-### weekly composition of species and individuals?
+### what was the weekly composition of species and individuals?

+#### observation: crab spiders were the most prevalent canopy dwelling beneficial arthropods

     ## Warning: Transformation introduced infinite values in continuous y-axis